Key Research Area:

 She has presented research related to pediatric pain and school health internationally.
 Dr. Quinn conducts both team and independent research related to pain in children in both the community and acute-care settings.
 Dr. Quinn is also involved in quality improvement and original research aiming to improve experiences for children and families with ID at Boston Children’s Hospital.
-Here, she collaborates with nurses, physicians, and other project staff from the Complex Care Service and the Pain Treatment Service increase efficiencies in the medical and nursing evaluation process for children with complex conditions.
-In the community setting, she is currently conducting interviews with parents of children with complex needs to (1) ascertain parents’ perceived characteristics of child pain experiences, (2) determine the extent to which parents feel caregivers adequately address pain, and (3) identify ways in which pain collaboration between parents and caregivers may be improved.
+In the community setting, she is currently conducting a study with parents of children with complex needs to (1) ascertain parents’ perceived characteristics of child pain experiences, (2) determine the extent to which parents feel caregivers adequately address pain, and (3) identify ways in which pain collaboration between parents and caregivers may be improved.

-Outside of her clinical research areas, Dr. Quinn takes interest in examining theory-guided research, seamless education in nursing, and student success in nursing programs.
+Outside of her clinical research areas, Dr. Quinn takes interest in examining theory-guided research and student success in nursing programs.